Understanding the Collapse of Silicon Valley Bank

 Furthermore, Silicon Valley Bank faced increased competition from traditional banks and new fintech companies that were entering the market.
 These competitors offered more diverse financial products and services, which attracted tech companies away from Silicon Valley Bank.
 As a result, the bank struggled to retain its client base and generate enough revenue to sustain its operations.

-See also Expect More Bank Failures Ahead
+See also Understanding the Significance of Bank Failures

 In the end, the combination of economic downturns, poor management decisions, and increased competition proved to be too much for Silicon Valley Bank to overcome.
 The bank was forced to declare bankruptcy and liquidate its assets, leaving its clients and employees in a state of turmoil.